-Don't expect to get by with English alone.
-There are government subsidized ulpanim, run by Misrad Haklitah - the Ministry of Absorption, that cater to older students.
-There are many private ones too and Anglo-list works with some of them.
-Try to learn the Hebrew as fast as possible it is vital to your absorption and successful integration.
+Don’t expect to get by with English alone.
+There are government subsidized ulpanim, run by Misrad Haklitah – the Ministry of Aliyah & Integration, that cater to older students.
+There are many private ones too.
+Try to learn Hebrew as fast as possible it is vital to your absorption and successful integration.
 You may even want to consider an on-line course, to get you started, before your Aliyah.

 Tip 13 – Hebrew English Resources